What is a 1035 Exchange? Benefits, Rules, and Strategies

 As life progresses, your needs evolve.
 Your and your family’s current situation might no longer align with your goals 20 years later.
-This can pose a challenge to long-term commitments like life insurance.
+This can challenge long-term commitments like life insurance.
+Regularly reassessing these commitments to ensure they still fit your objectives is a prudent step in a comprehensive wealth management strategy.

 That’s where a 1035 exchange comes in.
 Instead of surrendering your old life insurance policy and starting over with a new one, a 1035 exchange allows you to transfer the policy’s value into a new one that works better with your life updates.
 Let’s explore this option in more detail.